MODERATE-Project/moderate-docs/docs/tools-and-services/fdf_A1.1.md

 ### Application on MODERATE
-Import and export conncectivity with the MODERATE platform can be established with a variety of interfaces, e.g. csv-file exchange, openAPI, MQTT etc. for the exchange of time series data.
+Import and export conncectivity between the synavision platform and the MODERATE platform can be established with a variety of interfaces, e.g. csv-file exchange, openAPI, MQTT etc. for the exchange of time series data.
 The appplication is generic and can be used in a variety of tools for supervision of systems.
 Key advantages are the standardization and plug&play application without individual setup effort.

 #### Anomaly Detection Skill